 space at all.

-address: Kashiwayu-Ato, 6-1-23
+Address: Kashiwayu-Ato, 6-1-23

 Yanaka, Taito-ku, Tokyo 110-0001 Japan

-website: https://www.scaithebathhouse.com/
+Website: https://www.scaithebathhouse.com/

 Dulle

-title of this painting: 'mad Meg'.
+For International Woman's Day I want to question the interpretation of this painting by Bruegel from 'mad Meg'.
 Without authority or any notes from

 Bruegel, the title was given to this painying 40 years after it was